iamromulan/cellular-modem-wiki/README.md

 Thanks to the work of [Nate Carlson](https://github.com/natecarlson) (Telnet Deamon, Original RGMII Notes), [aesthernr](https://github.com/aesthernr) (Original simpleadmin), and [rbflurry](https://github.com/rbflurry/) (Fixing simpleadmin not functioning) we can install something like this!
 In order to install it you must first install Nate Carlson's [AT Telnet Daemon](https://github.com/natecarlson/quectel-rgmii-at-command-client/tree/main/at_telnet_daemon) as the [simpleadmin](https://github.com/rbflurry/quectel-rgmii-simpleadmin) depends on it, (a dependency) to work  correctly.
 Its a Telnet to AT command server.
 With it, you can connect with a Telenet client like PuTTY on port 5000 to the modems gateway IP (Normaly 192.168.225.1) and send AT commands over Telnet!
 ### How to install
-In order to simplify things I have combined both the [AT Telnet Daemon](https://github.com/natecarlson/quectel-rgmii-at-command-client/tree/main/at_telnet_daemon) and [Simpleadmin](https://github.com/rbflurry/quectel-rgmii-simpleadmin) into one repository and one install RM520_rgmii_toolkit.sh script file.
-I also added the ability to install a daily reboot timer and an interactive AT command console to it.
-[You can find the main repo for it here.](https://github.com/iamromulan/quectel-rgmii-simpleadmin-at-telnet-daemon)
+In order to simplify things I have combined both the [AT Telnet Daemon](https://github.com/natecarlson/quectel-rgmii-at-command-client/tree/main/at_telnet_daemon) and [Simpleadmin](https://github.com/rbflurry/quectel-rgmii-simpleadmin) into one repository and one install `RM5xxx_rgmii_toolkit.sh` script file.

-To install the web interface, the AT telnet daemon, and a daily reboot timer:
+Also included: daily reboot timer, interactive AT command console, and Tailscale installation and configuration.
+You can find the  [Toolkit Repo here.](https://github.com/iamromulan/quectel-rgmii-simpleadmin-at-telnet-daemon)
+#
+**To run the Toolkit:**
  - Open ADB & Fastboot++ covered in [Using ADB](#using-adb) or just use adb
  - Make sure your modem is connected by USB to your computer
  - Run `adb devices` to make sure your modem is detected by adb